manish-in-java/spring-data-jta/README.md

 *JBoss Transaction Server (JBossTS)* was an open-source JTA transaction manager that used to ship as part of the [JBoss J2EE Application Server](http://jbossas.jboss.org).
+Run the bundled integration tests as
+`mvn clean test -D"spring.profiles.active=jbossts"` to see JBossTS in action.

 The JBossTS version used for this application is available under the GNU Lesser General Public License v2.1.